mattilyra/naklar/README.md

 - sqlalchemy
   - Under the hood naklar uses sqlalchemy to perform data base queries
 - SQLite / MySQL / PyMysql
   - for accessing a data base
+- six
+    - for Py2/3 compatibility